Prof. Dr. Manfred Hauswirth

 Prof. Dr. Manfred Hauswirth has been the executive director of the Fraunhofer Institute FOKUS since October 2014 and holds the chair of “Open Distributed Systems” at the Technische Universität Berlin.
 Hauswirth previously served as Deputy Director of the Digital Enterprise Research Institute (DERI) in Galway, Ireland.
 In addition, from 2016 to 2018 he was spokesman of Fraunhofer’s Berlin Center for Digital Transformation.

 In his research work, he engages particularly with distributed information systems, the internet of things, data stream processing and artificial intelligence.
-He has won several international awards for his work in these areas and is active in many scientific and political committees around digitization: He is principal investigator at the Weizenbaum Institute for the Networked Society (the German Internet Institute), in the Einstein Center Digital Future (ECDF), the Berlin Big Data Center (BBDC) and the Helmholtz-Einstein International Berlin Research School in Data Science (HEIBRiDS).
+He has won several international awards for his work in these areas and is active in many scientific and political committees around digitization: He is Director at the Weizenbaum Institute for the Networked Society (the German Internet Institute), and Principle Investigator in the Einstein Center Digital Future (ECDF), the Berlin Big Data Center (BBDC) and the Helmholtz-Einstein International Berlin Research School in Data Science (HEIBRiDS).
 Manfred Hauswirth is also associate editor of the IEEE Transactions on Services Computing, member of the IEEE Computer Society Conference Advisory Committee, partner in the Web Science Trust Network of Laboratories (WSTNet) and on the supervisory board of the EIT ICT Labs Germany (European Institute of Technology).

 Prof. Dr.-Ing.
 Ina Schieferdecker